 You’ll need a work visa to work if you’re a non-European Union/European Economic Area/Swiss citizen moving to Portugal.

-If you’re an EU/EEA/Swiss citizen, you don’t need a visa to work in Portugal, but you do need to register with your closest town hall (Câmara Municipal) within three months of arrival.
+If you're an EU/EEA/Swiss citizen, you don't need a visa to work in Portugal, but you do need to register with your closest city hall or closest town hall (Câmara Municipal) within three months of your arrival in the country.

 European Union/European Economic Area/Swiss citizens